 The University currently has over 700 wireless Access Points across campus.
 This allows wireless devices to connect to the internet and campus resources (see TritonVPN) and stay connected from most buildings on campus.

 For complete step-by-step instructions on how to connect on your wireless desktop, laptop, or mobile device, go to "TritonNet Wireless" link on the left.

-VPN software running on the userís system encrypts the data before it is transmitted even if the user is on a public unsafe network such as a coffee house.
-More information is available in the article What is a VPN and How You Might Use It.
+VPN is a service available to UMSL faculty, staff, and students.
+VPN is a way to securely connect to campus resources from TritonNet Wireless or an off-campus location.
+VPN software running on the user’s system encrypts the data before it is transmitted even if the user is on a public unsafe network such as a coffee house.
+More information is available in the 'TritonVPN' link on the left.

 ShoreTel IP Phone